Main Reason why people are not able to come out of anxiety and stress tip no 1

-Meditation builds on deep breathing, and takes it a step further.
-When you are in meditating state, it results in release of certain hormones that promote health.
+Meditation builds on deep breathing and takes it a step further.
+When you are in a meditating state, it results in the release of certain hormones that promote health.

 One can imagine oneself achieving goals like becoming healthier and more relaxed, doing well at tasks, and handling conflict in better ways.
 Also, visualizing oneself doing well on tasks one can improve one’s performance through visualizations.

 Your sense of touch is closely linked to your state of mind and is vital to your sense of well-being.
-Work with this need by getting a massage from a friend or a professional.
-If neither is available, you can use do self message which will also work great in promoting circulation, releasing tension, and helping you feel more relaxed.
+Work with this need by getting a message from a friend or a professional.
+If neither is available, you can use do self-massage which will also work great in promoting circulation, releasing tension, and helping you feel more relaxed.